mattvick/nostra/value-proposition.md

 The remaining 90% is devided amoung the winning group, either the backers or the refuters, based on the percentage value of their stake within the group.

+We'd probably have to play with these numbers.
+Our odds would need to at least match those offered by traditional bookmakers.
+If the odds and winning people receive are less than they would receive when betting using a traditional bookmaker there would be little incentive to use our product.

 - A [spreadsheet](https://docs.google.com/spreadsheets/d/1a6uRaUK5cMSEDcnfpF3CfpDJWa5NDmWhAqhyzfwHy_Y/edit?usp=sharing) with two sheets (tabs at the bootom)
   - The first sheet shows a payout calculation for a prediction that had roughly 50/50 backer and refuters
   - The second sheet shows a payout calculation for a prediction that had more backer than refuters